aamjallow1/wizard/e2e-tests/README.md

 #### `WizardTestEnv`

-`WizardTestEnv` is a class that can be used to run the PostHog Wizard in a test environment.
+`WizardTestEnv` is a class that can be used to run the PostHog wizard in a test environment.
 It provides methods to run the wizard with specific arguments and stdio.

 ## Running Tests Locally